Modalities / Lineages /

 Wilhelm Reich and the body psychotherapy family tree

 Wilhelm Reich (1897–1957) began as a psychoanalyst in Freud's inner circle but broke away over his insistence on the central role of sexuality and the body.
 His key insight: psychological defense and muscular tension are two aspects of the same phenomenon.
 The "character armor" developed psychologically is simultaneously held in the body as "muscular armor."
 Before Reich, psychotherapy happened through words alone.
 Reich demonstrated that working directly with the body — breathing, movement, touch — could release held psychological material.
-Every somatic psychology approach that followed owes something to this insight.
+Most of the body psychotherapy that followed owes something to this insight.
+Not all body-based practice does, and this page marks the difference: the cards below separate the therapies that descend from Reich, through his students or their students, from the somatic siblings that arrived at the body by an entirely separate route and are grouped here only because this site keeps a single "Reichian & Somatic" bucket.

 Full Contents